Multispectral Mapping for Crops and Vegetation

 Queensland Drones is at the forefront of modern agricultural and environmental health management support, delivering precise and usable data from sensors like the Micasense Rededge M/MX and the Slantrange 4P which can capture 5 spectral bands (typically blue, green, red, red NIR and Rededge NIR) to produce extremely detailed spectral band data for expert analysis and readily usable RGB maps, chlorophyll production, weed identification, DEM/DSM and various standard crop health indexes including NDVI, OSAVI, NDRE and CIR.

-Our RedEdge multispectral crop and orchard mapping service provide a richer and more readily usable set of crop and tree health data than traditional satellite data or even modern NIR NDVI mapping offered by many agricultural drone service providers.
+Our RedEdge multispectral mapping service provides a richer and more readily usable set of crop and tree health data than traditional satellite data or even modern NIR NDVI mapping offered by many agricultural drone service providers.

-Move the slider in the image below to see a comparison between orthographic and multispectral image mapping.
+Move the slider in the image above to see a direct comparison between orthographic and multispectral image mapping.
 Detailed spectral analysis reporting, combined with detailed TIF maps and KMZ location maps, delivers the ultimate in advanced crop and tree health data for to support modern agronomic practices.

-Our Micasense Rededge Multispectral Sensor is mounted on a hand-launched, short landing fixed wing UAV or a Vertical Takeoff and Landing (VTOL) fixed wing UAV to ensure we can operate in all environmental situations and quickly capture accurate multispectral data, even over large areas.
+Our Micasense Rededge Multispectral Sensor is mounted on a hand-launched, short landing fixed wing UAV or a dual camera multicopter UAV to ensure we can operate in all environmental situations and quickly capture accurate multispectral mapping data, even over large areas.
 We can typically capture 250-300 acres per hour using our fixed wing aircraft depending on weather conditions.

 Modern multispectral mapping with sensors carried by drones (UAVs) provide the most comprehensive data ever to be made available for the assessment of potential yield and harvest readiness in a crop, especially high value crops like macadamias, avocados and mangoes.
 This gallery shows data to inform accurate pre-harvest analysis for a commercial avocado crop.